justine18/performance_experiment/README.md

-# Performance Experiment - Pyomo vs JuMP
+# Performance Experiment

-This repository tries to make a fair comparison between the performance of Pyomo and JuMP.
+This repository tries to make a fair comparison between the performance of Pyomo, GurobiPy, GAMS, LinoPy, and JuMP.
 Performance is measured in model generation time and model generation plus solve time.

 - Python 3.11.3
 - Pyomo 6.6.0
 - Julia 1.9.0
 - JuMP 1.11.1
+- LinoPy 0.2.3
+- GAMS 43.2

 ## Example IJKLM